Codex Ephesinus

-Codex Ephesinus, minuscule 71 (in the Gregory-Aland numbering), ε 253 (von Soden), is a Greek minuscule manuscript of the New Testament, on parchment, illuminated, and elegantly written.
+Codex Ephesinus is a Greek minuscule manuscript of the New Testament, on parchment, illuminated, and elegantly written.
+It is designated by the siglum 71 in the Gregory-Aland numbering of New Testament manuscripts, and ε 253 in the von Soden numbering of New Testament manuscripts.
 It is dated by the colophon to 1160.
 In the 15th century the manuscript was prepared for liturgical use.
-The scribal errors are not numerous, but it has many textual divergences from the common text.
-The Greek text of the codex is a representative of the Byzantine text-type, but the textual character of the codex is disputed by scholars since the 19th century.
+The scribal errors are not numerous, but it has many textual divergences from the majority text.
+Its textual character has been disputed by scholars since the 19th century.

-It has full marginalia with marks of the text's division, with liturgical notes and scholia.
+It has full marginal notes with marks of the text's division, with liturgical notes and scholia.
 Only one leaf of the codex is lost.

-The manuscript was brought to England in 1675 by Philip Traherne, English Chaplain at Smyrna, who made first collation of its text.
-The collation was corrected by Scrivener in 1845.
-It was called Codex Ephesinus, because of place of its origin.
+The manuscript was brought to England in 1675 by Philip Traherne, English Chaplain at Smyrna, who made the first collation of its text.
+The collation was corrected by biblical scholar Frederick H. A. Scrivener in 1845.

-It is currently housed in the library of the Lambeth Palace (528), at London.
+It was called Codex Ephesinus, due to its place of origin.
+It is currently housed in the library of the Lambeth Palace (shelf number 528), in London.